cielavenir/zipfile39/README.md

     - [backports.tempfile](https://pypi.org/project/backports.tempfile/) (Python2 only)
     - [funcsigs](https://pypi.org/project/funcsigs/) (Python2 only)

+### Wheels

+Some dependencies need complex build procedures.
+For your sake those wheels are published in actions CI.

 ### Legal

 - I'm not sure about the license term when pyppmd / codecs7z is loaded (I'm not lawyer though).